yashodharhajare-wq/AI-Job-Intelligence-Platform/README.md

 # The Problem

-When I finished my degree here in germany and started actively applying for jobs, I realized I was spending more time ** searching for a job** than actually applying.
+When I started applying for jobs after graduating in Germany, I expected the difficult part to be interviews.

+Instead, I found myself spending hours every day simply searching.

+The actual application often took less time than finding a suitable vacancy.

+That was frustrating because searching wasn't creating value—it was just consuming time.

 Every day looked almost identical.